A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Space discretization by finite differences

 The specific values of $a_\ell$, $b_\ell$, and $c_\ell$ clearly depend on the underlying operator with its boundary conditions, but in all cases $A$ enjoys favorable properties which we will summarize in Proposition~\ref{prop:tridiag}.

-We start by considering the coordinate $\rho$ and $A=A_{\rho,2}$, that is the discretization of the operator in formula~\eqref{eq:A} for $d=2$ with homogeneous Neumann boundary conditions at $\rho=\rho_*$.
-This will be employed in the numerical experiments in Sections~\ref{sec:orderex}, \ref{sec:disk}, and \ref{sec:cylinder}.
+We start by considering the coordinate $\rho$ and $A=A_{\rho,2}$ {(see the second row in Table~\ref{tab:operators1d} with $d=2$).} This will be employed in the numerical experiments in Sections~\ref{sec:orderex}, \ref{sec:disk}, and \ref{sec:cylinder}.
 We notice that the singularity of the operator at $\rho=0$ introduced by the coordinate system does not affect the smoothness of our solutions.
-Therefore, we employ standard second-order centered finite differences on the computational grid $\rho_i=\rho_1+(i-1)h_\rho$, $i=1,\dots,n$, with $\rho_1>0$ and $h_\rho=(\rho_*-\rho_1)/(n-1)$.
-The first point $\rho_1$ and $h_\rho$ are chosen as follows.
-We introduce the virtual node $\rho_0=\rho_1 -h_\rho$ and write the centered approximation at $\rho_1$ as
+Therefore, we employ standard centered finite differences on the computational grid $\rho_i=\rho_1+(i-1)h_\rho$, $i=1,\dots,n$, with $\rho_1>0$ and $h_\rho=(\rho_*-\rho_1)/(n-1)$. {For the choice of the first point $\rho_1$ (and, consequently, of $h_\rho$) we proceed as already done in \cite{L00}, that is we choose $\rho_1=h_\rho/2$ (hence $h_\rho=\rho_*/(n-1/2)$).
+In this way, if we introduce the virtual point $\rho_0=\rho_1 -h_\rho$ and write the second-order approximation of the one-dimensional differential operator at $\rho=\rho_1$, we get

-We now require, as in Reference~\cite{L00}, the resulting coefficient in front of $w_0$ to be zero.
-Therefore, we get